ICHEC-learn/python-hpc/_episodes/01-python-in-hpc.md

 - "What is Python's reference counter and garbage collector?"
 - "What are the different parallelisation strategies for Python?"
 objectives:
-- "Log into ICHEC's cluster and jupyterhub"
+- "Log into ICHEC's cluster and Jupyterhub"
 - "How to import images, code snippets and abstractions"
 - "How to structure callouts, highlighting"
 keypoints: